-French Onion Soup is perhaps the most iconic and well-travelled of all French dishes.
+French Onion Soup is perhaps the most iconic and well-traveled of all French dishes.
 Worldwide it has seduced more stomachs than even our beloved New England clam chowder, which incidentally, is another French export.
-Onion soup is, as author Robert Courtine suggests, “a daughter of the streets… In her presence all castes dissolve.
+Onion soup is, as author Robert Courtine suggests, “a daughter of the streets… In her presence, all castes dissolve.
 Rich and Poor are equal in appetite.”
 Her simplicity seduces all.

-In truth, a version of onion soup has probably been simmering on stove tops in peasant homes since the dawn of time.
-A recipe that has much more to do with economy and efficiency, than royalty and snacks for hunting parties.
-Nowadays we have this crazy obsession to want to claim everything as the original recipe or story, like somehow it is scientifically traceable to a single, exact defining moment of the onion soup genesis.
+In truth, a version of onion soup has been simmering on stovetops in peasant homes since the dawn of time.
+A recipe that has much more to do with economy and efficiency, than royal snacks for hunting parties.
+Nowadays it seems we have this crazy obsession to want to claim everything as the original recipe like somehow it is scientifically traceable to a single, exact defining moment of the onion soup genesis.

 And her soul at peace.
 She cradles a whole world of bohemianism, of merrymaking, of fatigue and encroaching soberness in her sturdy matron’s arms.
 She consoles, in those small hours, our sickness of heart and disillusions. — Robert Courtine